keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 > **Note:** As you develop locally, it may be necessary to reset your Docker containers and metadata DB for testing purposes.
 To do so, run [`astro dev kill`](cli-reference.md#astro-dev-kill) instead of [`astro dev stop`](cli-reference.md#astro-dev-stop) when rebuilding your image.
 This will delete all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.

-## Astronomer CLI and Platform Versioning
+## Astronomer Software CLI and Platform Versioning

-For every minor version of Astronomer, a corresponding minor version of the Astronomer CLI is made available.
-To ensure that you can continue to develop locally and deploy successfully, you should always upgrade to the corresponding minor version of the Astronomer CLI when you upgrade to a new minor version of Astronomer.
-If you're on Astronomer v0.23+, for example, Astronomer CLI v0.23+ is required.
+For every minor version of Astronomer, a corresponding minor version of the Astronomer Software CLI is made available.
+To ensure that you can continue to develop locally and deploy successfully, you should always upgrade to the corresponding minor version of the Astronomer Software CLI when you upgrade to a new minor version of Astronomer.
+If you're on Astronomer v0.23+, for example, Astronomer Software CLI v0.23+ is required.

-While upgrading to a new minor version of Astronomer requires upgrading the Astronomer CLI, subsequent patch versions will remain compatible.
-For instance, consider a system where Astronomer is on v0.25.2 and the Astronomer CLI is on v0.25.0.
-While we encourage users to always run the latest available version of all components, these patch versions of Astronomer and the Astronomer CLI remain compatible because they're both in the v0.25 series.
+While upgrading to a new minor version of Astronomer requires upgrading the Astronomer Software CLI, subsequent patch versions will remain compatible.
+For instance, consider a system where Astronomer is on v0.25.2 and the Astronomer Software CLI is on v0.25.0.
+While we encourage users to always run the latest available version of all components, these patch versions of Astronomer and the Astronomer Software CLI remain compatible because they're both in the v0.25 series.

-### Check Running Versions of Astronomer and the Astronomer CLI
+### Check Running Versions of Astronomer and the Astronomer Software CLI

-To check your working versions of Astronomer (`Astro Server Version`) and the Astronomer CLI (`Astro CLI`), run:
+To check your working versions of Astronomer (`Astro Server Version`) and the Astronomer Software CLI (`Astronomer Software CLI`), run:

 ```sh
 astro version